ib119/LTS_V2_OLD/research/Matrix_library_comparison/list_of_linearAlgebra_libraries.md

 - "As Armadillo is a template library, we strongly recommend to enable optimisation when compiling programs (eg. when compiling with GCC or clang, use the -O2 or -O3 options)" e.g. => g++ example.cpp -o example -O2 -larmadillo
 - https://stackoverflow.com/questions/17940721/armadillo-c-lu-decomposition

+**Most efficient method for A*x=b solving in library:**
+- LU decomposition as used in ArmadilloSelfTest, test3
 ---

 ## Eigen 3